Trovemaster/TROVE/docs/source/kinetic.rst

 As was mentioned above, TROVE can work with any ro-vibrational KEOs as long as they are represented as sum-of-products of 1D functions of vibrational coordinates.
 It is possible to input any externally constructed (non-singular) KEO and to be used with the TROVE pipe line.
 One of the most robust methods is to use the TROVE checkpoints functionality.
 Therefore, ``kinetic.chk`` can be used to input externally constructed KEOs in a numerical form, providing that the format (line and column orders, numbering) is preserved.

 Once produced by TROVE, KEO can be saved in an ascii file in a form of expansion coefficients, which fully define it.
-The structure of the kinetic.chk is explained in Chapter `Checkpoints <https://spectrove.readthedocs.io/en/latest/checkpoints.html>`__.
+The structure of the kinetic.chk is explained in :doc:`checkpoints`.
 An example of externally constructed exact KEO for the H\ :sub:`2`\ CS molecule using Mathematica can be found in [23MeOwTe]_ (both as analytic formulas and a Mathematica ``.nb`` script), where it was used with TROVE to compute an ExoMol line list.
 It is given in a sum-of-products form:

 .. math::